Sheffield United F.C.: Financial trouble and fall to League One (1994–2013)

-Saudi Takeover and return to the top flight (2013–present)
+Saudi takeover and return to the top flight (2013–2024)

-In September 2013, Abdullah bin Musaid Al Saud of the House of Saud had bought a 50 per cent stake in United's parent company "Blades Leisure Ltd".
+In September 2013, Abdullah bin Mosaad Al Saud of the House of Saud had bought a 50 per cent stake in United's parent company "Blades Leisure Ltd".
 Both parties, at that time, agreed to include a "roulette notice" mechanism to end their arrangement when they no longer wished to work together.
-In 2014, United reached the FA Cup semi-final at Wembley but lost 5–3 to Hull City.
-In 2014–15, the team reached the quarter-finals of the FA Cup and semi-final of the Football League Cup.
-United secured promotion back to the second tier in 2016–17 under the management of lifelong United fan and former player Chris Wilder, winning the League One title with 100 points.
+In 2014, United reached the FA Cup semi-finals at Wembley Stadium but lost 5–3 to Hull City.
+In 2014–15, the team reached the quarter-finals of the FA Cup and semi-finals of the Football League Cup.
+United secured promotion back to the second tier in the 2016–17 season under the management of lifelong United fan and former player Chris Wilder, winning the League One title with 100 points.
 In late 2017, co-owner Kevin McCabe served a roulette notice on Prince Abdullah, giving him the option to sell his 50 per cent at £5 million or buy McCabe's 50 per cent for the same price.
 Prince Abdullah chose to buy but McCabe refused to sell, a decision that ended up before the High Court of Justice.